Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Heat 2 tablespoons of butter in a large skillet over medium-high heat.
+Start with this setup step: Heat 2 tablespoons of butter in a large skillet over medium-high heat.

 Before serving